anishrana2001/Kubernetes/13 Service/Lab-NodePort_ClusterIP.md

           image: nginx
 EOF
 ```
+## Create the Frontend & Backend deployments and Services.
 ```
 kubectl apply -f hello-srv.yaml -f frontend-srv.yaml -f frontend-deployment.yaml -f backend-deployment.yaml
 ```

+## Explore the deployments that we created.
 ```
 kubectl get deployments.apps
 ```
+## Explore the services that we created.
 ```
 kubectl get service -o wide
 ```
+## Explore the endspoints that we created.
 ```
 kubectl get endpoints
 ```